Date: 3rd - 5th May, 2025

 On the supported ride there are two campsites, the first outside Addingham and the second outside Shepley.
 Small camper vans (eg, Ford / VW), tents or bivy bags can be used at each campsite.

-On the first campsite there is a classic British campsite brick toilet block with hot running water so you wash your socks / smalls etc and there are three hot showers.
-The second campsite will have several porta loos that you see at festivals and each has a sink with cold running water.
+The second campsite will have three porta loos that you see at festivals and each has a sink with cold running water.
 There is a cosy wooden barn to relax in on the Sunday night.

 2. Luggage transfer